owetterau/neo4j-websockets-example/client/README.md

 Setup for Your Application
 --------------------------
-#### Start up: Application
+### Startup: Application
-You need an entry point for an executable jar which includes the start up methods for Spring Boot and for the embedded Neo4j server.
+You need an entry point for an executable jar which includes the start up methods for Spring Boot.

 ```java
 @SpringBootApplication